GSG-CA/curriculum/coursebook/week-8/reading-week-checklist.md

 # Checklist of things to think about & challenges after first 8 weeks

-A checklist of things to look at and see if you can answer after the first eight weeks of the Founders And Coders curriculum.
+A checklist of things to look at and see if you can answer after the first eight weeks of the program.

 This is **long** and somewhat difficult in places - you probably won't be able to thoroughly look through all of it!
 Instead **look at the things you think are most challenging first**

 You should definitely not be concerned if you can't answer everything yet - 8 weeks is not enough time to come to grips with it all!

-Think of this as a learning aid to help you find the things you don't understand, and then ask your fellow students/mentors on gitter!
+Think of this as a learning aid to help you find the things you don't understand, and then ask your fellow students/mentors on discord!
 After the break maybe we can find a time to talk about it as a cohort to find things people struggle with.

 It is roughly in order of when it was taught, but look at it in whichever order you choose.